Sebobo/Shel.Crawler/README.md

 ```

 You replace the existing `try_files` part with the given code and adapt the path `cache` if you use a different one.
-This cache feature is really experimental and will later be replaced by an official package for Neos.
-You are currently in charge of keeping the files up-to-date and removing old ones.
+This cache feature is really experimental, and you are currently in charge of keeping the files up-to-date and removing old ones.

 * Doesn't clear cache
 * Doesn't update automatically on publish
-* Ignores fusion caching configuration
+* Ignores Fusion caching configuration
+* Shortcuts are ignored (open TODO)

 ## Contributing